-Pine Species of Georgia: Location, Identification & Issues
+Georgia Pines: Identification & Concerns

-Dr. Kim D. Coder, Professor of Tree Biology & Health Care / University Hill Fellow University of Georgia Warnell School of Forestry & Natural Resources
+by Dr. Kim D. Coder, Professor of Tree Biology & Health Care Warnell School of Forestry & Natural Resources, University of Georgia

 Pines are trees which smell, sound, and look like home to many people.
 Pines are also one of the most important industrial tree groups on Earth.
 Our pines have been and continue to be a critical tree for our quality of life.
 Pines have meant cardboard boxes which carry our food, wood of our houses, and renewable production units which propelled the industrial revolution across the South.
 Pines are considered by many to be the lowest of the trees because they are so common.
 But they remain a lead tree actor in an ecological play of rural lands and urban communities.